Larry Thomas (actor): Acting

 In 2006, Thomas made an appearance in Scott Grenke's independent comedy feature Spaced Out (which includes a variation of the catchphrase).
-This was the start of a working relationship with Boomstick Films which includes co-starring roles in Not Another B Movie, Dr. Spine, and the award-winning Paranormal Activity spoof Paranormal Calamity.
+This was the start of a working relationship with Boomstick Films, which included co-starring roles in Not Another B Movie, Dr. Spine, and the award-winning Paranormal Activity spoof Paranormal Calamity.
+Thomas also guest-starred in Arrested Development as a Saddam Hussein lookalike, and portrayed Osama bin Laden in Uwe Boll's 2008 shock comedy film Postal.

-In other later roles of note, Larry has portrayed each of the two most iconic Middle Eastern villains of American history.
-In 2006, he guest-starred in Arrested Development as a Saddam Hussein lookalike.
-An earlier joke had one character having a photo taken with the real Saddam, after mistaking him for Thomas.
-Thomas also played the role of Osama bin Laden in Uwe Boll's 2008 shock comedy film Postal.

 In 2009, Thomas appeared in the independent feature Untitled Horror Comedy playing the role of "Dwayne."

 In February 2012, Thomas again appeared as the Soup Nazi in an Acura NSX commercial featuring comedians Jerry Seinfeld and Jay Leno.

 In February 2013, he began filming for Tesla Effect: A Tex Murphy Adventure, a video game using live-action cut-scenes.

 In 2016, he appeared in a short comedy film The Love Suckers, playing a marriage therapist giving bad advice to a couple along with Eddie Deezen and Caryn Richman.

 His latest project is Dads!, a television sitcom pilot that is written, directed, and produced by Thomas and David Everhart Castro.
 It is currently in post-production.